 I never learned what might have driven Eddie to do it.
 I never spoke with a member of his family afterward or read about it anywhere.
 Gossip moved freely through the mill, but his name never came up after he was gone.

 What happened between Eddie and me is not identical, but hauntingly similar, to something that happened in my first year of college at the University of Cincinnati.
-I had left the cafeteria one evening — I think it was late October — and was walking back to the dorm.
+I had left the student union one evening late in January of 1970 and was walking toward my dorm.
 It was about 6 p.m. and the daytime glow had left the sky.
-A girl I knew only as Carol was approaching alone.
-We paused when we met, and she asked me what was on the menu.
-I told her.
-She thought about it, said it didn’t sound very interesting, and then she turned down the lane leading to the busy street that ran past the north side of the campus.
-The next day we learned that, moments after I last saw her, she had been forced into a car at the intersection, and her body had been dumped in a nearby park.
+Carol, a girl I knew as a casual friend, was approaching alone.
+We paused when we met, exchanged greetings — I assumed she was heading for the cafeteria — and then she turned down the lane leading to the busy street that ran past the north side of the campus.
+The next day we learned that, moments after I last saw her, as she strolled in a nearby city park, she had been shot twice in the back of the head.
 (The killer was later caught.)

 As a personnel guy at Great Northern Paper, I participated in cleaning out employees’ lockers after they abandoned them.
 A week or so after his death, I accompanied the mill guard who went to empty Eddie’s locker.
 Most abandoned lockers were left with shoe fossils in the bottom covered with piles of stinky clothes, a sweat-stiffened baseball cap on a hook with a beaten hard hat over it, pinups and years-old calendars on the inside of the door, spilled shaving goo on the shelf above, sometimes some purloined mill equipment standing awkwardly against the back of the space, and unidentifiable food remnants in crumpled wrappers.